jkampen-ucsd/GroupProject/README.md

 ## 3. Data Exploration Using Spark

-### 3a.
+### a.
 How many observations does your dataset have?

 **Answer:** The dataset has **113,885,601 observations**.

 ---

-### 3b.
+### b.
 Describe all columns in your dataset, including their scales and data distributions.
 Describe categorical and continuous variables.
 Describe your target column.

 **Columns:**